shinra-electric/Stratagus-Data-Extractor-Script/README.md

 ## Troubleshooting

-When downloaded, you probably won't be able to run the script at first.<br>
+When downloaded, it's likely the script won't be able to run at first.
+This is expected.<br>

 - If you get a message saying that the script can't be opened, right-click on it and select `Open` from the context menu.
 You should now get a new option to `Open` anyway.
 If you are running macOS 15 Sequoia or later you may need to approve it from the `Privacy & Security` tab in the Settings app.<br>

+- If there is still a message that says it can't be opened, try changing the Extended Attributes of the file with `xattr -cr Extractor\ script.sh`.

 - The default application that is used to open the script might be set to a text editor.
 Change the default application by selecting the script and using `Command+I` to open the `Get Info` window (or right-click and select from the context menu).
 Under the `Open With:` section, if Terminal is not selected choose `Other`, enable `All Applications` and navigate to `/Applications/Utilities/Terminal`.
 It should now open by double-clicking it.<br>